JorjaFox/website/_posts-old-blog/2013-04-02-getting-ready-for-the-talk.md

 The Talk airs today at 2pm ET / 1pm PT &amp; CT on CBS.

-<em>This post was written by a guest author filling in for Mika while she's on a long weekend break for holiday.</em>
+_This post was written by a guest author filling in for Mika while she's on a long weekend break for holiday._